-Risk management is the process of identifying and managing threats so that your small business can continue without unexpected disruptions.
+Risk management is the process of identifying and managing threats so your small business can continue without unexpected disruptions.

 Risk management, sometimes called loss control, is a discipline devoted to understanding and controlling the threats small businesses face.
 They range from fires to data breaches or more common accidents, such as slip-and-fall injuries.